APUSH

 Below, you'll find all the locations mentioned in the gathered Oral Histories.

-Narrators from the Triangle shared connections to 80 locations around the country and world, illustrating the importance of global awareness and education.
-Causes, effects, and potential resolutions of gaps illustrated have been discussed by students, and are left here as an exercise for the viewer.
+Narrators from the Triangle shared connections to 130 locations around the country and world, illustrating the importance of global awareness and education.
+Causes, effects, and potential resolutions of gaps illustrated have been discussed by students, and show the need for future growth.

 Asian Americans in the Triangle source